libbpf/libbpf/README.md

 All the gory details of syncing can be found in `scripts/sync-kernel.sh` script.

-Some header files in this repo (`include/linux/*.h`) are reduced versions of their counterpart files at [bpf-next](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/)'s `tools/include/linux/*.h` to make compilation successful.
+Some header files in this repo (`include/uapi/linux/*.h`) are copied from [bpf-next](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/)'s `tools/uapi/include/linux/*.h` to make compilation successful. sync-kernel.sh tracks these headers in array `PATH_MAP` so that they are updated by the automation.

 License
 =======